APM-Reports/nashville-discipline/README.md

 ### Data sources

 * `cleaned_discipline_final.csv`
   * This is the spreadsheet used in the analysis of discipline at the MNPD.
-It is the result of a series of automated and manual data cleaning present in `etl/discipline_name_cleaning`.
+Each row represents an allegation of misconduct at the department.
+The cleaned version is the result of a series of automated and manual steps present in `etl/discipline_name_cleaning`.
 Details on the pipeline are in `etl/discipline_name_cleaning/README.md`.
 The final columns for the cleaned discipline file are:
     * CONTROL # - internal department reference number
     * FINAL DISP DATE - date of the final disposition
     * FINAL DISPOSITION - outcome of any investigation into the alleged misconduct